collective/plone.app.locales/README.txt

 =================

-This product contains the translation files for Plone, Archetypes, ATContentTypes, ATReferenceBrowserWidget, PloneLanguageTool and LinguPlone.
+This product contains the translation files for Plone, Archetypes, ATContentTypes, ATReferenceBrowserWidget, CMFPlacefulWorkflow, PasswordResetTool, PloneLanguageTool and LinguaPlone.

-On April 9th, 2005 the i18n directory was merged with the PloneTranslations product and the repository was moved from cvs.sf.net to svn.plone.org please fix/add all translations here.

-On May 4th, 2005 the i18n/locales directories of Archetypes,
-ATContentTypes and ATReferenceBrowserWidget were included in PloneTranslations.

-On September 11th, 2005 the i18n directories of PloneLanguageTool and LinguaPlone were included.

-This PloneTranslations version is suitable for the Plone-2.1 series, please use PloneTranslations-0.7 with Plone-2.0.x
+This PloneTranslations version is suitable for both Plone 2.1 and Plone 2.5.